dpzmick/auto_parallel/README.md

                         (+ a b c)))

 We want to allow the other-long-fun-with-effects call to proceed even if all of the values in the parlet haven't finished.
-When threadpools are implemented, it might even be nice to be able to throw the execution of other-long-fun into the thread pool (but this may come later).
 The code generated in this case:

     (let
      [[a b c]